SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 cds watch
 ```

 👉 Re-request that `Customers` entity set at <http://localhost:4004/incidents/Customers>.
-You should now see the data:
+You should now get the data, instead of the error, and it will look something like this:

 ```json
 {